-Fairy Tales were always an enjoyable unit for me to teach because students were normally familiar with the tales and the stories are always engaging!
+Do you need some Fairy Tales Activities?
+Fairy Tales were always an enjoyable unit for me to teach, so I created a whole bundle of activities to go along with each story.
 You can also teach many concepts during these lessons such as story structure, vocabulary, problem solving and more.
 Besides literacy skills, Fairy Tales also help build imagination and teach morals.

 2. Vocabulary/Retelling Cards – Use these cards to introduce vocabulary words, or for retelling the story.
 During the week, I gave the students some smaller vocabulary cards for them to color and take home.
 The Fairy Tale book and the cards were added to my library center for students to work on retelling more.
 When reading the story, we went over any vocabulary words they may not know, and any history behind the poem.